Best Whole House Water Filter Melbourne 2026: What to Look For

 Is stainless steel worth the extra cost over plastic?

 Yes.
-The installed price difference is typically $200–$400, but stainless steel lasts 15–20+ years without degradation, while plastic housings can crack, discolour, and need replacing within 7–10 years.
-In Melbourne’s climate with UV exposure and temperature variation, stainless steel is the more cost-effective choice over the life of the system.
+The installed difference is typically $200–$400, but 304 stainless lasts 15–20+ years, while plastic can crack, discolour and need replacing within 7–10 years.
+In Melbourne’s climate, stainless steel is more cost-effective over the system’s life.

-Do I need a system that removes chloramine?
+Do I need a whole-house filter that removes chloramine?

-If you’re in a Greater Western Water supply area (Tarneit, Werribee, Point Cook, Truganina, Melton, Sunbury, Footscray, Moonee Ponds), yes, your water uses chloramine, which standard carbon filters don’t effectively remove.
-Even if you’re not currently in a chloramine area, water suppliers can change their treatment methods over time, so a chloramine-capable system is future-proof.
+If you’re in a Greater Western Water area (Tarneit, Werribee, Point Cook, Truganina, Melton, Sunbury and surrounds), yes – standard granular carbon won’t remove chloramine.
+Even elsewhere, suppliers can change treatment, so a chloramine-capable composite stage is future-proof.

 Does a whole-house filter remove fluoride?